seungjun-green/speedWriter/README.md

 ## Known Issues

 There are no know issuees yet.
-If you find one, please submit a issue. :)
+If you find one, please submit an issue. :)
 ## Release Notes
 ### 1.0.0